 Now as a fore warning I do work full at another job so, I would reasonably like to say 2 – 4 weeks including shipping times.
 This allows me to make sure that the printing is as good as I can get it and to make sure I have the materials on hand.

 It honestly depends upon the size of the print, matting, and frame.
 For a rough shot in the dark a 14 by 11 inch print with appropriate matting and the frame itself would be $150.
+Prints by themselves signed and authorized would be of course much cheaper.
 If you are looking for a custom size or something specific please send me a message.

 Weirdly the United States Postal Service does a remarkable job in terms of cost for shipping and would recommend them.
 However if you prefer a different service such as UPS or Fed-Ex, I would be happy to accommodate you as best as I can.